Insomnicity/melted-brain-machine/README.md

 # melted-brain-machine
-A desirable brain is like plasticine with a sharp edge...
+A desirable brain is like plasticine with a sharp edge Let yur code overtake you, not overwhelm you